Skip to main content

 Users report mixed stability experiences, noting that while the PC versions are generally stable, the NES versions exhibit some bugs that affect gameplay.

-• “I own them on Steam now, both the PC versions and the NES versions (though that one's a bit buggy).”
+• “I own them on Steam now, both the PC versions and the NES versions, though the NES version is a bit buggy.”

 • monetization